 - What are their interests, needs, and problems for which you can provide a solution?

 - Do they prefer to shop online or in-store?

 2. Text Marketing and Spam Laws

-A premium text message gateway like ClickSend will do everything possible to ensure that our customers are not propagating spam.
+Any reputable text message gateway will do everything possible to ensure that users are not sending spam.
 In saying this, the onus is on the sender to comply with all relevant legislation relating to text message content.